 Traditional IRAs: Per these IRA rules, your IRA contributions are tax-deductible; therefore, you are taxed on your withdrawals.
 You’ll experience tax-free growth on an eligible retirement plan or qualified retirement plan from your IRA providers.
 Unlike Roth IRAs, traditional IRA contributions do not have any earned income limitations or maximum amount, but they do insist that you start withdrawing from your accounts at age 70 ½.

 When it comes to opening a Self-Directed IRA, there are steps to follow to help ensure you get the most out of your investments.
 Following these steps will help you start on the right track.

 Step 1: Understand the SDIRA process

 Before making any concrete decisions, you’ll first want to familiarize yourself with the SDIRA process.
-You can then build a plan of action—determining possible industries you would like to invest in, shopping around for reputable SDIRA custodians, choosing which type of account you want to open, and deciding on an exit plan should you need to sell quickly.
+You can then build a plan of action—determining possible industries you would like to invest in, shopping around for reputable SDIRA service providers and custodians, choosing which type of account you want to open, and deciding on an exit plan should you need to sell quickly.